Kashima Rinkai Railway: History

 The company was founded on 1 April 1969.

 On 12 November 1970, the company opened the freight-only line between Kita-Kashima (present-day Kashima Soccer Stadium) and Okunoyahama.
 On 14 March 1985, the company opened the passenger line from Mito to Kashima Soccer Stadium.

+In popular culture

+The railway is featured in the anime Girls und Panzer, most notably in episode 7, "Up Next is Anzio", after the Anglerfish team visits the grandmother of teammate Mako Reizei.
+The next time we see the railway, the two-car train is pulling several flatcars with the tea'ms tanks en route to the finals match with Kuromuromine.

+Taking advantage of the anime's popularity, and with Ōarai becoming a seichi junrei (anime pilgrimage) site, the railway operates a Girls und Panzer-themed train, with various cars featuring the characters of the show.